 A girl’s right to education is undermined by early and forced marriage; discrimination, and violence both in school and at home; an increased vulnerability to HIV and the risk of early pregnancy.

-Why is it important to educate a girl?
+Why is it important to educate girls?

-“Girl Power is important for me because I learn a log of things that I don’t know, and it will always stay with me.
-It is important for me to come because I want to make a better future.”
+“Girl Power is important to me because I learn a lot of things that I don’t know, and it will always stay with me.
+It is important for me to come because I want to make a better future.”Lena, Girl Power participant